yangdanny97/yangdanny97.github.io/_posts/2020-05-07-vega-covid-dashboard-tutorial.md

 ### Spec Overview

-This is the starter code for our Vega spec.
-It sets some basic properties about the visualization, but the data, projections, scales, signals, and marks fields are empty.
-I'll explain what each of those things do as we will them in.
+Below is the starter code for our Vega spec, which we will use to define our entire visualization.
+Right now it just sets some basic properties about the visualization, but the data, projections, scales, signals, and marks fields are empty.
+I'll explain what each of those things do as we fill them in.

 ``` javascript
 {